 Brian Gill joined the NYC Department of Transportation in 2006 as the Engineer-in-Charge administering the $1 billion reconstruction program for the Manhattan Bridge and was responsible for overseeing all reconstruction activities for replacement of the Lower Roadway, suspender replacement and rewrapping of the main cables.
 Prior to joining the NYCDOT, he had worked as a consultant for 20 years on design, construction and condition inspection of major bridge, highway and building projects which included numerous long span bridges throughout the tri-state region.

-Mr. Gill received a Bachelor of Science in Civil Engineering from the University of Maine in 1986, a Master of Science in Construction Management from NYU-Polytechnic School of Engineering in 2011 to further advance goals in efficient use of public funds and improving product quality.
+Mr. Gill received a Bachelor of Science in Civil Engineering from the University of Maine in 1986, a Master of Science in Construction Management from NYU-Tandon School of Engineering in 2011 to further advance goals in efficient use of public funds and improving product quality.
 He holds Professional Engineering licenses in 4 states including California (with seismic principals) and is a licensed Land Surveyor.

-Brian is immediate past President of the Municipal Engineers of the City of New York, is currently an Executive Council Member for Polytechnic Institute Alumni Association, on the Board for 2 other non-profit societies, mentors students at NYU-Polytechnic School of Engineering and for the Brooklyn Technical High School senior design projects.
+Brian is immediate past President of the Municipal Engineers of the City of New York, is currently an Executive Council Member for Polytechnic Institute Alumni Association, on the Board for 2 other non-profit societies, mentors students at NYU-Tandon School of Engineering and for the Brooklyn Technical High School senior design projects.
 Mr. Gill looks forward to continuing his service for the PIAA as an International Board of Director in the exchange of ideas and implementing actions to strengthen our relation with NYU students, alumni and the global engineering community.

 Currently serving as Executive Council Member for the PIAA, Nikolai Wolfe is excited to extend his commitment to serving his fellow alumni and the interests of the university by joining the International Board of Directors.
 As a recent alumnus, Nikolai understands the importance of connecting the diverse and dynamic community of NYU-Poly graduates who share a passion for moving the legacy of their alma mater forward.
 As a member of the Board of Directors, Nikolai will help ensure the PIAA increasingly remains that nexus.

 Nikolai holds both a B.Sc.
 Civil Engineering in 2009 and a M.Sc.
 Civil Engineering: Urban Systems Engineering & Management in 2011.
-For Nikolai, the Polytechnic School of Engineering represents more than a pioneering research university.
+For Nikolai, the Tandon School of Engineering represents more than a pioneering research university.
 It is a cradle of innovation whose holistic approach to learning and demonstrated dedication to student development prepared him to successfully meet the challenges of an ever-evolving social and professional landscape.

 During his undergraduate tenure, Nikolai played a central role in helping transform the culture of student activities on campus.
 Along with being a Senior Peer Counselor and Orientation Leader, Nikolai served three consecutive terms as President of the Programming Advisory Board.
 His continued involvement afforded Nikolai unique insight into the operations of multiple university departments and organizations.
 This perspective increased Nikolai’s sensitivity to the needs of the Poly community and allowed him to foster lasting relationships with its members.
 Nikolai continues his involvement in student activities as a mentor to new student leaders.
 As a graduate student, Nikolai benefited greatly from working with his international student peers and looks forward to expanded opportunities with this new role.